In conversation today I was asked to explain 8-bit vs 16-bit.

 So, should you always process your raw files in 16-bit?
 No, not necessarily.

 If you work in ProPhoto RGB, then yes, 16-bit is a must.
-ProPhoto is such a big “cake”, as it were, that any missing pieces are going to be terribly obvious in 8-bit.
+ProPhoto is such a big "cake" that any missing pieces are going to be terribly obvious in 8-bit.

 But if you work in sRGB or Adobe RGB, 8-bit is fine – provided you do your major tonal adjustments in your raw processor, and just do the regular stuff in Photoshop.
 No 8-bit image ever turned nasty because somebody ran a vintage action on it, or greened up some grass, or whatever.
 That kind of thing is perfectly safe.
 You just have to make sure you’ve corrected any significant exposure problems in Raw first.